Quadruple screen test

 The quadruple screen test is a blood test done during pregnancy to determine whether the baby is at risk for certain birth defects.

-This test is usually performed between the 15th and 22nd weeks of the pregnancy, but it is most accurate between the 16th and 18th weeks.
+This test is most often done between the 15th and 22nd weeks of the pregnancy.
+It is most accurate between the 16th and 18th weeks.

-The blood sample is sent to a laboratory for testing.
+A blood sample is taken and sent to the lab for testing.

-The test measures levels of four pregnancy hormones:
+The test measures levels of 4 pregnancy hormones:

 If the test does not measure levels of inhibin A, it is called the triple screen test.